nebs123/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 13-insert_number.c: c function that inserst node into a sorted linked list
 100-print_tebahpla.py: print alphabet in reverse order alternating between uppercase and lowercase letters
 101-remove_char_at.py: function that creates a copy of string removing a character at n
+102-magic_calculation.py: determine code based of the Python bytecode